Vermonster/hashphrase/CONTRIBUTING.md

 ## Code of Conduct

 All are welcome to contribute.
-By participating in this project, you agree to follow the Contributor Convent [code of conduct](https://github.com/Vermonster/hashphrase/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to follow the Contributor Covenant [code of conduct](https://github.com/Vermonster/hashphrase/blob/master/CODE_OF_CONDUCT.md).

 ## Submit a Bug Report